-The investment in the Master Fund is carried at its fair value, which is estimated based on the net asset value ("NAV") of the Fund's interest in the Master Fund, as determined by management of the Master Fund.
+The investment in the Master Fund is carried at its estimated fair value which is based on the net asset value ("NAV") of the Trust's interest in the Master Fund, as determined by the Master General Partner.
+Valuation of investments held by the Master Fund, including, but not limited to, the valuation techniques used and classification within the fair value hierarchy of investments held, are disclosed in the notes to the Master Fund financial statements.
+The results of operations and the financial position of the Master Fund are provided separately in note 3.